alvinmdj/express-gamestore-server/README.md

 # Express Game Store Server

-Back-end app for Game Store project, consists of admin side pages and API.
+Back-end for Game Store project, consists of admin pages and API for front-end needs.

 Admin can performs: